 Ever heard about gut health, gut flora, leaky gut and wondered what it all means?
-Maybe you are only interested in how to heal your gut naturally.
+Or maybe you are only interested in how to heal your gut naturally?
 Wonder no more.
 This article clarifies all that and a lot more about gut health and how to heal your gut.
 More importantly, this article reveals diets that earlier human generations followed, that helped them to stay healthy and live longer.

 We can talk about optimum gut health where there are good digestion and retention of food, stable gut flora, active immunity status, and a general condition of wellness.
 All of these contribute to how well the gut can digest and absorb food, and protection against diseases.